microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

 Now that Azure Pipelines has been installed and configured, we can start building the pipelines but we will need to select a project where the pipeline will be saved.
 You may select an existing or create a new Azure DevOps project to hold and run the pipelines we need for continuous integration and continuous delivery.
 The first thing we'll do is to create a CI pipeline.

 1. Select the organization and Azure DevOps project that you created using the Azure DevOps Demo Generator.
 Click **Create a new pipeline** under Builds.
-Choose **GitHub(YAML)** as the code repository and follow the next steps to select the forked repository in your GitHub account.
+Choose **GitHub(YAML)** as the code repository and follow the next steps for authorization.

     ![Choose code repo](Images/coderepo.png)